Vermont State Historic Sites

 The Vermont Division for Historic Preservation encourages the discovery and appreciation of the state’s rich heritage through the stewardship and interpretation of historic sites that evoke an authentic sense of time and place.
 The sites are open to the public on a seasonal basis.
 For detailed information including hours of operation, directions, and special event listings, please visit www.historicsites.vermont.gov or call 802-828-3051.

 Bennington Battle Monument (Bennington) – This 306-foot tall monument commemorates the 1777 Revolutionary War battle fought to defend a vital supply of military stores.
 On the ground level, visitors can explore exhibits about the design and construction of the monument.
 Site amenities include a picnic area and gift shop.
-Please note: the elevator and observation level are temporarily closed.
+The Bennington Battle is open every day except Wednesdays.
 802-447-0550.

 President Calvin Coolidge State Historic Site (Plymouth Notch) – Birthplace and boyhood home